-On January 31, 2020 the United Kingdom left the EU.
-There is a transitional period until the end of 2020 for the movement of goods between the EU and the UK.
-The customs status of the UK after this period depends on the ongoing negotiations and agreements with the EU.
-One outcome may be that the UK will be given the status of a third country from the EU's point of view.
-This means that the movement of goods and thus parcel dispatch between the EU and the UK will in this case be subject to customs supervision from January 1, 2021.
+From 1 January 2021, the United Kingdom (UK) will have the status of a third country from the perspective of the European Union.
+This means that the movement of goods and thus parcel dispatch between the EU and the UK will be subject to customs supervision from this day.

 For many years, GLS has been customers’ reliable partner for parcel deliveries across Europe and the world.
 This is why GLS customers rely on existing, proven processes for smooth imports and exports.
 This also includes deliveries requiring customs clearance.
 Thus GLS will give its customers extensive support for shipments to the UK alsoin the future.
 Get an overview of the customs regulations in the information you can download below.

 Due to the required customs data and formalities, orders for